CharlesWiltgen/how-to-podcast/mics.md

 * Are less sensitive than dynamic mics, and so can be more forgiving for beginners
 * Can sometimes require power \(generally called "active dynamic mics"\)

+### USB vs. XLR

+#### The case against using multiple USB mics

+In a multiple mic scenario, the problem with USB mics are that they each have their own hardware clock, without anything to keep them in sync.

+As a result, the audio from one or both of them has to be continuously resampled to keep them in sync.

+macOS has built-in support for doing this (by creating an "aggregate device"), and you can do it on Windows, but there's always going to be *some* quality and reliability impact.
+I'd doubt that the quality impact would be perceptible in the end product, so for me the main consideration is that it's intrinsically just a bit wonkier.

 ### Pickup patterns

 \(TBD\)